sigurdurb/jupyterhub-ipyparallel/README.md

 sigurdur14@jupyter:~$ ipython profile create --parallel jotunn
 ```

+* Move the `ipcluster_config.py` from this repo to `~/.ipython/profile_jotunn/ipcluster_config.py`

 For most recent magics and MPI functionality:
-Intall most recent ipython and ipyparallel, notebook and jupyter server
+Install most recent ipython and ipyparallel, notebook and jupyter server
 Install widgetsnbextension and have this in notebook `!jupyter nbextension enable --py widgetsnbextension`, or terminal:`jupyter nbextension enable --py widgetsnbextension` `